Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Standard Libraries.md

 Example: `('based'):reverse()`; Will print `desab`.

 ## String Patterns Methods
 These methods support String Patterns inside the `pattern` parameter.
-So if there any character's that are `+-*()[]?%`, make sure you have a percent sign <kbd>%</kbd> at the start of each character.
+So if there any characters that are `+-*()[]?%`, make sure you have a percent sign <kbd>%</kbd> at the start of each character.
 So it will display the actual character and not result an error.

 Example:
 ```lua